secretstartups/handbook/developer-relations/contributor-success/mvp-process.html.md

 1. Share the post in `#release-post`, `#developer-relations`, `#mr-coaching`, and `#core`.
 1. Link the nomination issue in the `#announcements` Discord channel.
 1. Encourage team members and the wider community to vote by sharing reminders in the above Slack and Discord channels.
-  - Complete by 12th of the month or earliest business day.
+  - Complete by the Monday before the MVP is selected.
 1. Select the MVP in the nomination issue by choosing the [eligible nominee](/handbook/marketing/developer-relations/contributor-success/mvp-process.html#mvp-eligibility) with the most votes
   - Votes are cast as :thumbsup: emoji under the nominee thread in the issue.
 Other emoji are not counted, but if a vote is close please remind voters they must use the :thumbsup: to vote.
-  - Complete by 15th of the month or earliest business day.
+  - Complete by the second Thursday of the month.
-  - If no MVP nominations have been added to the MVP issue by the 15th or earliest business day, resend reminders to the Slack/Discord channels by sharing the original solicitation posts again.
+  - If no MVP nominations have been added to the MVP issue by the second Thursday of the month, resend reminders to the Slack/Discord channels by sharing the original solicitation posts again.
 Ping the channel and note the lack of nominations and due date.
 E.g. in #developer-relations:
       ```md
       @community-team - We only have one (or none) MVP nomination.
 I’m going to wait until the end of the day, 12pm UTC for other nominations.
 Please nominate a community contributor that delivered something great for X-Y!
       ```